 Table a2-3.
 The border between Self and World

-As Figure a2-3 tries to show, what we consider inner and outer depends on our vantage point.
+What we consider inner and outer depends on our vantage point and our interests.

 Figure a2-3.
 Inner and outer: A shift of perspective

-- Our outer nature consists only of our behaviour1.
+- Our outer nature consists only of our objectively observable behaviour4.

 - Whatever else is known in the ordinary waking consciousness (which is very little) is called inner.

-- Both are called outer.
-So, the outer nature contains all the feelings, thoughts, volitions and sensations that people are aware of in their ordinary waking consciousness.
+- In its terminology, the outer nature contains all the feelings, thoughts, volitions and sensations that people are aware of in their ordinary waking consciousness.

-- The Central or True being is our eternal (uppercase) Self or puruṣa, and it needs to be distinguished from the (lower case) self, which is a small part of the outer nature that the ego happens to identify with.
+- The last, innermost part is the Central or True being.
+It is our eternal (uppercase) Self or puruṣa.
+(It needs to be distinguished from the (lower case) self, which is a small part of the outer nature that the ego happens to identify with.)

-All these terms are described in more detail in chapter 1-2 of Infinity in a Drop.
+All these terms are described in more detail in the second chapter of Part Two of Infinity in a Drop.